 Solo and small firm lawyers are the most likely to use cloud computing software

 Interestingly, while solo and small firm lawyers the least likely to experience a breach or unauthorized attempts to access law firm data, they were the most likely to use cloud computing in their law practices compared to their larger counterparts.
 According to the Report, 35% of solos used cloud computing software in their practices, as did 35% of firms with 2-9 attorneys, 29% of firms with 10-49 attorneys, and 19% of firms of 100 or more lawyers.

 So, for solo and small firm lawyers, cloud computing offers a vast array of benefits, of which security is one.
 In addition to providing secure online storage, geo-redundant data backup, and a built-in disaster recovery plan, cloud computing tools such as web-based legal practice management software provide solo and small firm attorneys with convenient, multi-device, 24/7 access to law firm data, along with a secure client portal designed to facilitate collaboration and communication with clients, experts, co-counsel and more.

 The importance of strong passwords

 But there’s more to cybersecurity than secure software; it’s also important to secure your law firm’s hardware, something that most, but not all, lawyers are doing.
-For example, according to the Report, the majority of lawyers take sufficient security steps with their laptop computers, with 98% of lawyers using passwords on their laptops in 2016.
+For example, according to the Report, the majority of lawyers take sufficient security steps with their laptop computers, with 98% of lawyers using passwords on their laptops.
 Firms of 500 or more lawyers lead the way at 100%, followed closely by solos at 97%.